programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 6.      row['properties']['count'] = 'No police killings reported'
 ```

 Line 1 creates a dataframe from the `map_df` dataframe and sets its index to the `FIPS` code.
 This is important because -- as noted above -- the GeoJSON data for counties includes `FIPS` information.
-We will use the `FIPS` from the county data to find data from the `map_df` dataframe.
+The code below will use the `FIPS` from the county data to find data from the `map_df` dataframe.

-Line 2 iterates over GeoJSON data, looking at each each county.
+Line 2 iterates over GeoJSON data, examining the data for each county.

 Line 4 is where all the work happens, so let's look at it closely.